stolostron/rhacm-docs/services/serv_overview.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-# {{site.data.keyword.mcm_notm}} services overview
+# Red Hat Advanced Cluster Management for Kubernetes services overview

-An {{site.data.keyword.mcm_notm}} service can be one of the following types: Kubernetes service, Kubernetes ingress, or Istio Gateway.
-An {{site.data.keyword.mcm_notm}} service runs on a single managed cluster or on multiple managed clusters.
+An Red Hat Advanced Cluster Management for Kubernetes service can be one of the following types: Kubernetes service, Kubernetes ingress, or Istio Gateway.
+An Red Hat Advanced Cluster Management for Kubernetes service runs on a single managed cluster or on multiple managed clusters.
 They support Kubernetes services, Kubernetes ingress services, and Istio Gateway services.

-The following sections provide a summary of the types of services that are available for {{site.data.keyword.mcm_notm}}.
+The following sections provide a summary of the types of services that are available for Red Hat Advanced Cluster Management for Kubernetes.

 ## Kubernetes service